ndg63276/alexa-youtube/README.md

 ## Features
 * Play audio from YouTube videos
 * Play video (if supported) on live videos or if you ask for just one specific video (command 8)
+* Makes a list of all the videos played, in the Alexa app

 ## Skill Commands